NVE/ebm/docs/source/user_guide/user_case.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The final input file that needs to be modified is :ref:`user-case-tek30/heating_system_initial_shares.csv<heating_system_initial_shares>`.
-This file tells ``ebm`` what the share of each heating system is for a given building code.
+This file tells ``EBM`` what the share of each heating system is for a given building code.
 Since TEK30 is a new building code, it requires its own definition in this file.